MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/developer-sites.md

 - Developer sites are private by default and can't be made public.
 More information: [Site visibility in Power Pages](security/site-visibility.md)
 - Developer websites can't be converted to production websites.
 More information: [Power Pages lifecycle](admin/lifecycle.md)
-- Each user is allowed to create 3 developer websites.
+- Each user is allowed to create three developer websites.
 Once you've created your developer site, you can migrate it to a test or production site.
 More information: [Overview of Power Pages ALM](configure/portals-alm.md)